NLESC-JCER/cpp2wasm/README.md

 main()
 ```

+Run the script with

 ```{.shell #test-wasm-cli}
 node webassembly/cli.js 0.01 -20
 ```

 Should output `Given epsilon of 0.01 and inital guess of -20 the found root is -1.00`.

-### Web service with Fastify
+### Web service using Fastify

 Node.js ships with a [low level http server](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTP-server/) that can be used to write a web service, but we are going to use the [Fastify web framework](https://www.fastify.io/) as it supports multiple routes, async/await and JSON schemas.

-First we need to install Fastify with the Node.js package manager (npm).
+First we need to install Fastify with the Node.js package manager ([npm](https://docs.npmjs.com/about-npm/)).
 We will use `--no-save` option to skip saving the dependency in [package.json](https://docs.npmjs.com/files/package.json) as we are not publishing a package.

 ```{.shell #npm-fastify}
 npm install --no-save fastify